hjagarla/Cross_Correlation_Website/index.md

 ## Methodology / Model

 The first step in performing cross-correlation is deciding on data to run the pipeline on.
 In our case, to make sure cross-correlation was working as intended initially, we chose to run the pipeline on ScreamingPiha audio data.
-We perform simple exploratory data analysis on these clips and output spectograms to visualize the audio.
-Following this, we take a template, either a preexisting one or one we make.
-Then, using SciPy's correlate2d function which performs cross-correlation, we are able to view a spectogram of peaks alongside a local score array that represented our cross correlation model’s prediction on the audio.
+First we take a template audio clip, that is either preexisting one or one that we make.

 <img src = https://github.com/hjagarla/Cross_Correlation_Website/blob/main/images/template.png width = "400" height = "300" />

+Next, We perform simple exploratory data analysis on these clips and output spectograms to visualize the audio.

 <img src = https://github.com/hjagarla/Cross_Correlation_Website/blob/main/images/audio_clip.jpg width = "700" height = "400" />

+Then, using SciPy's correlate2d function which performs cross-correlation, we are able to view a spectogram of peaks alongside a local score array that represented our cross correlation model’s prediction on the audio.

 Cross Correlation: Human vs. Automated Annotations
 <img src = https://github.com/hjagarla/Cross_Correlation_Website/blob/main/images/spectro.png />